HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 one (index 0).
 And if you haven't defined any action sets, it will create one for you at index 0, name it "default", and immediately activate it for all devices.

+If you're not juggling multiple action sets, you will probably never need to worry about this, but we feel it's important to explain what's going on under the hood in case you encounter unexpected behavior.

 ### Working with action sets